wiscdecathlon/rpart/README.md

 It is created for educational purposes during graduate degree program; in current form, is not intended to be actually used for direct patient care, given unproven clinical effectiveness.

 # Necessary resources to locate in project directory:
 csv files: pre-processed Heart Disease data from Machine Learning Repository at Univ.
-California-Irvine.
+California-Irvine. <br>
 Original source: http://archive.ics.uci.edu/ml/datasets/heart+Disease

 The original authors of the UCI databases have requested that any publications resulting from the use of the data include the names of the principal investigator responsible for the data collection at each institution.
 They would be: